-IT IS FURTHER ORDERED that each component manufacturer listed in Exhibit 1 shall provide a warranty for the vapor recovery component(s) to the initial purchaser.
+IT IS FURTHER ORDERED that each component manufacturer listed in Exhibit 1 shall provide a warranty for the vapor recovery components to the initial purchaser.
 The warranty shall be passed on to each subsequent purchaser within the warranty period.
 The warranty shall include the ongoing compliance with all applicable performance standards and specifications and shall comply with all warranty requirements in Section 16.5 of CP-201.
 Manufacturers may specify that the warranty is contingent upon the use of trained installers.
 The manufacturer warranty tag, included with each component, shall be provided to the service station owner/operator at the time of installation.

-IT IS FURTHER ORDERED that every certified component manufactured by VST, EMCO, ContiTech USA, Veeder-Root, Hirt, OPW, and FFS shall meet the manufacturing performance specifications as provided in Exhibit 3.
+IT IS FURTHER ORDERED that every certified component manufactured by VST, EMCO, OPW, ContiTech USA, Veeder-Root, Hirt, and FFS including INCON shall meet the manufacturing performance specifications as provided in Exhibit 3.

-IT IS FURTHER ORDERED that the certified Balance Phase II EVR System not Including ISD shall be installed, operated, and maintained in accordance with the CARB Approved

-Installation, Operation, and Maintenance Manual.
+IT IS FURTHER ORDERED that the certified Balance Phase II EVR System including ISD shall be installed, operated, and maintained in accordance with the CARB Approved Installation, Operation, and Maintenance Manual.
 Equipment shall be inspected weekly, quarterly, and annually per the procedures identified in the CARB Approved Installation, Operation, and Maintenance Manual.
-These inspections shall also apply to systems certified by Executive Orders VR-203-A to V, Executive Order VR-205-A to B, and Executive Order VR-209-A. A copy of the Executive Order and the CARB Approved Installation, Operation and Maintenance Manual shall be maintained at each GDF where a certified Balance Phase II EVR System is installed.
+These inspections shall also apply to systems certified by Executive Orders VR-204-A to V. A copy of the Executive Order and the CARB Approved Installation, Operation and Maintenance Manual shall be maintained at each GDF where a certified Balance Phase II EVR System including ISD is installed.